autotelic/fastify-postgraphile/README.md

 The default options applied by `fastify-postgraphile` are the [recommended PostGraphile options](Recommended-Options).

 These defaults can be added to or changed by passing additional PostGraphile Options in with the `settings` object.
-The `` and `` arrays will be concatenaded with any new options passed in.
+The `extendedErrors` and `appendPlugins` arrays will be concatenated with any new options passed in.

 Note: If you need to disable the default [`simplifyInflector` plugin](pg-simplify-inflector), pass the exported reference to it into the `skipPlugins` option array.